-VersaTrack looks very similar to the Gladiator GearTrack and has many different options for hooks, but they’re missing any sort of bins, baskets, or any miscellaneous storage that Gladiator has.
+VersaTrack looks very similar to the Gladiator GearTrack and has many different options for hooks.
+However, they’re missing the bins, baskets, and miscellaneous storage that Gladiator has.

 This is a slat-wall solution rather than a rail system.

 However, you’re still paying a minimum of $200 (about 25% above Gladiator’s prices).
-The variety of hooks is nice.
+The variety of hooks and other accessories is nice.

 I would have ranked them higher if they made it possible to buy in smaller sizes.